-Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results, in 2019-2020 digital software, Maxient will be used to manage student's Disciplinary files/record effectively.
+Decision.
+In AC 2019-2020 the target was met.
+Based on the analysis of the AC 2019-2020 results the student conduct staff will implement the digital changes in 2020-2021 to drive the cycle of improvement.
+Maxient will be used to manage student's Disciplinary files/record effectively.
 With a software system in place, allows a centralized reporting and recordkeeping to prevent the inadequate counting of students addressed with multiple infractions.
-Training will be provided for all users, and activation will begin in July 2019.
-Manual case files will be converted to digital files and uploaded into the system for cross-referencing.
+These changes will improve the student conduct staff's ability to coded reoffenders as "priors" to undergo tailored educational sanctioning to reduce recidivism.
 New disciplinary files will automatically be kept in Maxient for recordkeeping and to build centralized reporting.
 Also, Student Conduct will seek out an internship slot to assist with Disciplinary Workshops (Academic Integrity, Personal Conduct, and Informational Infractions) to reduce recidivism.
 The intern will be responsible for conducting individual sessions with students who are sanctioned to such sessions according to the severity of their infraction(s).
-Workshops will be designed to measure and bring awareness to student's inappropriate conduct and to assist them in the learner process and ownership of their behavior while they are encouraged to planning productive outcomes.
+Workshops will be designed to measure and bring awareness to student's inappropriate conduct and to assist them in the learner process and ownership of their behavior while they are encouraged to planning productive outcomes, thereby continuing to push the cycle of improvement forward.

 SLO 2.
-The Title IX Offices and Center for Inclusion and Diversity comply with laws and guidance related to student rights and responsibilities in order to maintain a safe, inclusive, and educated campus environment.
+The Title IX Offices and Center for Inclusion and Diversity comply with laws and guidance related to student rights and responsibilities to maintain a safe, inclusive, and educated campus environment.

 Measure 2.1 The University will reach a resolution of all Title IX issues within 90 days of notification as measured by review of file dates at the end of the academic year.
-The effectiveness of the investigation process will be measured, including timeframe of the investigation and understanding the policy, procedures, and rights.
+The effectiveness of the investigation process will be measured, including timeframe of the investigation, and understanding the policy, procedures, and rights.
 This will be measured through a survey following all resolutions and/or determinations of Title IX issues.